 A formal system of microbiological control identifies, controls and monitors microbiological contamination on an ongoing basis.
 This is a process of continuous improvement and the principles of Plan – Do – Check – Act (PDCA) apply.

-In summary, this new standard will provide up-to-date guidance and comprehensive information not found anywhere else that will increase the effectiveness of the management of the risks associated with microbiological contamination.
+In summary, this new standard will provide up-to-date guidance and comprehensive information that will increase the effectiveness of the management of the risks associated with microbiological contamination.
 Its use will also improve efficiencies and, where applicable, provide alignment with the regulatory authority’s expectations for continued compliance and process approvals.
-Last but not least, individuals who engage with the principles of the standard will develop their expertise in understanding the management of these types of risk.
+Finally, it should be noted that, individuals who engage with the principles of the standard will develop their expertise in understanding the management of these types of risk.

 Learn more about BS EN 17141:2020 or buy now